Story at a glance:

 • Durable.
 Due to their composition, composite shingles are extremely durable and have a very high impact rating, which means you won’t have to worry about severe weather damaging them; on average, you can expect composite shingles to last for fifty years.

 • Versatile design options.
-As previously mentioned, composite shingles can be made to look like aesthetically-pleasing cedar and slate shingles, but they also come in a variety of colors, making it easier to customize a building’s exterior.
+Composite shingles can be made to look like aesthetically pleasing cedar and slate shingles, but they also come in a variety of colors, making it easier to customize a building’s exterior.

 Cons of Composite Roofing Shingles